 Neither is a company’s industry code a very solid indicator of its needs or actual business.
 Sometimes they’re too broad, sometimes too specific, and it’s always dependent on how the company has labeled themselves.

 So … goodbye firmographics?
 What are you to do now?

 No, I don’t mean that you should stop focusing on firmographic data altogether.
 What I’m saying is that you shouldn’t focus ONLY on firmographic data when creating your ideal customer profile.

-Combine firmographic data and other data-points such as data from sales triggers, technographics and insights from company websites.
+Combine firmographic data and other data-points such as data from buying signals, technographics and insights from company websites.
 After all, you might prefer to work with companies that are geographically close to you or companies in a certain size range.

 A traditional Ideal Customer Profile can look something like this:

 Revenue: $70 - $110 million USD / year